mienaikoe/ziyu/Chapters/2-8-Interlogue.md

 My whole body tensed up again.
 The anxiety came in waves with the countdown.
 I clenched my right hand around the steel knife-bracelet they had given me in the case of my death. _There's a reason I have this.
 I might die._

-_"It's only dangerous if you deviate from your mission."_ Jesse's reassurance calmed me, but in the back of my mind I knew that none of them could be certain.
+_"It's only dangerous if you deviate from your mission."_ Jathi's reassurance calmed me, but in the back of my mind I knew that none of them could be certain.

 "Seven"